 If you do not include the empty columns on every spreadsheet upload, these empty metadata columns will disappear when you upload the new spreadsheet.
 This can create create problems for your scripts - as these required metadata columns will not exist neither while running the task nor in the task metrics downloaded from the task.

-Remember check your Tasks Spreadsheet Tab to view all the known columns for your Task.
-If you can't see a required column reupload your full spreadsheet.
+Remember to check your Task's Spreadsheet Tab to view all the known columns for your Task.
+If you can't see a required column, reupload your full spreadsheet.
 Please read our Troubleshooting Guide for more detailed information on this.